show slave status;

 # reset master;

-3. get a snapshot of master db
+> /etc/init.d/mysql stop3. get a snapshot of master db

 (on master db)

-> copy -r /data/mysqldata /home/backup/mysqldataMaster
+> copy -r /data/mysqldata /home/backup/mysqldataMaster4. start master db

 > /etc/init.d/mysql start

-5. copy snapshot of master db to slave db
+# show master status;5. copy snapshot of master db to slave db

 > scp ...

-6. start slave and replication
+> cp ...6. start slave and replication

 > /etc/init.d/mysql start